If you have specific questions, please contact Research Compliance to discuss your individual situation.

 If you are providing these types of recommendations in the ordinary course of academic practice at the request of students or colleagues with whom you have worked — and not in exchange for compensation, for other benefit, or as part of a formal engagement you may have individually entered into with a foreign government or institution — then we are not aware of any federal grant disclosure requirements for that activity at this time.

 Follow VPR guidance on assessing and mitigating risks.
-If you have specific questions, especially if you are conducting talent recruitment for a foreign government or institution, please contact Research Compliance to discuss your individual situation.
+If you have specific questions, please contact Research Compliance to discuss your individual situation, especially if: